coderefinery/snakemake_hackathon/content/Hyperqueue_example.md

 - **image** folder includes information about the computational environment needed to run the example
   - a container image, container definition file and a conda environment file
 - **scripts** includes a script that will be run as part of the workflow, in addition to other command line tools
-- **Snakefile**  with all rules
+- **Snakefile**  with all rules defining the workflow
 - **snakemake_hq_lumi.sh** for running the example on LUMI
 - **snakemake_hq_puhti.sh** for running the example on Puhti

-To run the example on UPPMAX, please use the Puhti batch job script.
+To run the example on UPPMAX and others, please use the Puhti batch job script.

+The computing environment for running the job is provided as container image (`image/tutorial.sif`), you can check the container definition file `image/tutorial.def` and the conda environment `image/tutorial.yaml` file for the contents of the image.

 An example `snakemake_hq_puhti.sh` content is posted below: